awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 # SCP syntax<a name="orgs_reference_scp-syntax"></a>

-Service control policies \(SCPs\) use a similar syntax to that used by IAM permission policies and resource\-based policies \(like Amazon S3 bucket policies\)\.
+Service control policies \(SCPs\) use a similar syntax to that used by AWS Identity and Access Management \(IAM\) permission policies and resource\-based policies \(like Amazon S3 bucket policies\)\.
 For more information about IAM policies and their syntax, see [Overview of IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.

 An SCP is a plaintext file that is structured according to the rules of [JSON](http://json.org)\.
-It uses the elements that are described on this page\.
+It uses the elements that are described in this topic\.

 **Note**
 All characters in your SCP count against its [maximum size](orgs_reference_limits.md#min-max-values)\.
 The examples in this guide show the SCPs formatted with extra white space to improve their readability\.
 However, to save space if your policy size approaches the maximum size, you can delete any white space, such as space characters and line breaks that are outside quotation marks\.